bretth/django-pq/README.rst

 | 20        | 70.2      | 75.9      |
 +-----------+-----------+-----------+

 Once your tasks get out to 250ms and beyond the differences between PQ and RQ become much more marginal.
 The important factor here are the tasks themselves, and how well your backend scales to the number of connections if you want to scale the number of workers.
-If you needed to scale your workers beyond 20 connections regularly then congratulations, you probably want to use something else anyway.
+If you needed to scale your workers beyond 20 connections regularly then I don't know why you'd want to use django-pq.

 Development & Issues
 ---------------------